What's New?

 Our work centers around two flagship podcasts:

 Marxists at the Movies dissects film and pop culture with sharp leftist analysis, uncovering the hidden politics in everything from cult classics to mainstream blockbusters.
-Together, they speak to the power of art as both expression and resistance.

 **AI USAGE STATEMENT** CineMarch Media openly uses AI tools to assist with content generation, including original articles, podcast scripts, some artwork, theme music, business advising, organizational assistance, and code development.
 These tools are vital to our operation as a disabled, neurodivergent creator doing the work of ten people alone.